Denyce Graves: Career

+Performing

+In 1985, she signed a contract with the Tulsa Opera and performed in Porgy and Bess and The Magic Flute.

+She worked at the Wolf Trap Opera Company, which provides further training and experience for young singers who are between their academic training and full-time professional careers.
+Soon after, she was invited by David Gockley to participate in the Houston Opera Studio, from 1988 to 1990, where she studied with Elena Nikolaidi.

-She made her debut at the Metropolitan Opera in 1995 and has appeared at many opera houses.
+She made her Metropolitan Opera debut in 1995 as Carmen from Carmen.
+Before the performance, she was interviewed by Morley Safer for an episode of 60 Minutes.

+Graves has appeared at many opera houses.
 Though her repertoire is extensive, her signature parts are the title roles in Carmen and Samson et Dalila.
-Graves also made many appearances on the children's television series, Between the Lions, where she used her talents to teach children sounds of words.
-On January 20, 2005, she sang the patriotic song "American Anthem" during the 55th Presidential Inauguration, between the swearing-in ceremonies of Vice President Dick Cheney and President George W. Bush for their second terms in office.
+Graves also made many appearances on the children's television series Between the Lions and Sesame Street.
+In one Sesame Street episode, she sang Elmo a lullaby based on "Habanera."

 Graves sang "America the Beautiful" and "The Lord's Prayer" at the Washington National Cathedral during a memorial service for the victims of 9/11 on September 14, 2001, attended by President Bush, members of Congress, other politicians and representatives of foreign governments.

 In 2003, Graves performed in front of a live audience at the Mann Center for the Performing Arts in Philadelphia for a television special, Denyce Graves: Breaking the Rules.
 In 2005, she hosted the radio show Voce di Donna (Voice of a Lady) on Vox!, the vocal classical music channel of XM Satellite Radio, on which she interviewed various opera singers.
 Graves often was heard on The Tony Kornheiser Show radio program with her rendition of the "Mailbag Theme".

+On January 20, 2005, she sang the patriotic song "American Anthem" during the 55th Presidential Inauguration, between the swearing-in ceremonies of Vice President Dick Cheney and President George W. Bush for their second terms in office.

 In 2005, she sang the lead role in the world premiere of Margaret Garner, an opera by Richard Danielpour and Toni Morrison.